renn0xtek9/Arithmos/doc/data-mining-library/source/reference/clustering.hierarchical.rst

 =======

-The following example shows clustering of the Iris data with distance matrix computed with the :obj:`Orange.distance.Euclidean` distance and clustering using average linkage.
+The following example shows clustering of the Iris data with distance matrix computed with the :obj:`Arithmos.distance.Euclidean` distance and clustering using average linkage.

-    >>> from Orange import data, distance
+    >>> from Arithmos import data, distance
-    >>> from Orange.clustering import hierarchical
+    >>> from Arithmos.clustering import hierarchical
     >>> data = data.Table('iris')
     >>> dist_matrix = distance.Euclidean(data)
     >>> hierar = hierarchical.HierarchicalClustering(n_clusters=3)